-The SSCP is a three-years project delivered by Australian e-Health Research Centre (AEHRC) at the Commonwealth Scientific and Industrial Research Organisation (CSIRO) Australia, co-funded by The CSIRO and The Australian Government, Department of Foreign Affairs and Trade (DFAT), under the Partnerships for a Healthy Region (PHR) initiative.
+The program is delivered by Australian e-Health Research Centre (AEHRC) at the Commonwealth Scientific and Industrial Research Organisation (CSIRO) Australia, and is co-funded by CSIRO and The Australian Government, Department of Foreign Affairs and Trade (DFAT), under the Partnerships for a Healthy Region (PHR) initiative.

 Development Objectives